jadencarver/rusty-rails/README.md

 generate scaffold blog title:string description:text
 ```

-Specifiying fields explicitly will make the fields private by default, so you must specify pub
+Be aware that specifying fields explicitly will make the fields private by default, so you must specify pub
-if you intend them to be publically visible.
+in addition to the type if you intend them to be publicly accessible.

 ```
 generate scaffold blog pub:title:string pub:description created_at:timestamp updated_at:timestamp